US & Canada 1-800-745-8883

 Fly or take the train to the South of France, a region as legendary as it is picturesque.
-Most travelers arrive in Nice, where they can check into the Belle Époque splendor of Hotel Negresco.
-Or they continue on to the coast and settle into such iconic resorts as the Grand Hotel du Cap-Ferrat, set on an idyllic peninsula between Nice and Monaco, or the historic Royal Riviera in Saint Jean Cap Ferrat.
-Those craving glitzy Cannes are equally spoiled for choice among such legendary properties as the Hotel Martinez or Hôtel Majestic Barriere.
+Most travelers arrive in Nice, or they continue on to the coast and settle into such iconic beach towns as St. Jean du Cap-Ferrat, Beaulieu-sur-Mer, or glitzy Cannes, in the opposite direction.
 The splendor of the Côte d'Azur unfurls itself around these resorts like a velvety blue-and-green ribbon.
 Highlights include scenic villages like Antibes, Vence, Grasse, Mougins and Eze.
 Nature enthusiasts flock to the Gorges du Verdon, known as France’s Grand Canyon, while foodies tour vineyards, take cooking classes and book meals at the area's many Michelin-starred restaurants (a highlight: the romantic Bastide de Saint Antoine, in Grasse).
 From Antibes, don't miss taking a boat to tiny La Guerite island, whose restaurant serves fresh grilled seafood.

 Terre Blanche Hotel Spa Golf Resort